vertigo1919/learning-journal/northcoders/3_backend/2-SQL/README.md

 - `db/connection.js`: Configures the **PG Pool** to connect to the correct database (Test vs Dev) based on `ENV` variables.
 - `.env.test` / `.env.development`: Stores environment-specific configuration.
 - `models/`: Contains JavaScript functions that build and execute SQL queries.
-  - `books.models.js`: Logic for book-related data (Searching, Updating).
+  - `books.models.js`: Logic for book-related data (Seraching, Deleting, Updating)
-  - `authors.models.js`: Logic for author-related data.
 - `run-programmatic-queries.js`: A developer script to execute and verify Model logic in the terminal.

 ## 🚀 Running Locally